Call Now for Your Free Consultation:

 • Don’t ignore letters or emails from the Indiana Board of Nursing

-• Consult legal counsel early if you anticipate problems
+• Consult legal counsel early if you anticipate any disciplinary or legal issue

 Contact Callahan Law Firm for Support With Your Indiana Nursing License Renewal